C4IROcean/odp-sdkr/README.md

 environmental datasets.
 This package provides light-weight R bindings so you can authenticate with your HubOcean account, navigate to a dataset, pick a table, and stream rows straight into data frames or Arrow tables without leaving your analysis workflow.
-The SDK currently focuses on read-only helpers.
-More capabilities will arrive as the project matures.
+The SDK supports streaming queries, server-side aggregations, and raw file management (upload, download, ingest).

 When you work with the SDK you will usually touch the following pieces: